zhibin-wang09/Eco-Analyzer/README.md

 More explanation: [here](https://medium.com/swlh/learning-about-git-large-file-system-lfs-72e0c86cfbaf)

 ## To set up for the project
+0. In this repo, do `git lfs install`
 1. In this repo, do `git lfs track file1 file2 ...` for any files that is too large.
 Currently it is two the precinct geojsons in `client/public`
-2. Then do `git lfs migrate info --include = "file1, file2"
+2. Then do `git lfs migrate info --include = "file1, file2"` **ONLY** if the commit failed otherwise skip this step
 3. Now you can use git as usual, `git lfs` will handle the rest for us If there's any questions refer to [medium article](https://medium.com/swlh/learning-about-git-large-file-system-lfs-72e0c86cfbaf)